kaloyanknkostov/rummicubei/README.md

 ## Prerequisites
 - java
 - maven
 ### Python prerequisites

 Python version: 3.10.4

 Install the required packages with `pip install -r requirements.txt`.
-Pytorch has to be installed separately as it is dependent on the system.
+Pytorch has to be installed separately as it is dependent in the system.
 For more info refer to the [documentation](https://pytorch.org/get-started/locally/).

 ## How to run

-To initiate our program, the user needs to navigate to src -> main -> java -> com -> gameEngine and open the gameEngine class.
-After clicking the run button, the user gets a choice between single player and multiplayer modes.
-Single player allows for playing against our ai agents.
-When the user clicks the single player button, he gets transfered to the name selection page.
-If the textfields are not empty, the user should click the "start game" button in order to initiate the game.
-If the user choses multiplayer mode, he first needs to select the number of players (between 2 and 4).
-After submitting, the name selection page appears again.
-In multiplayer mode, there is an additional constraint that the nicknames of 2 players cannot be the same.
-After clicking "start game button", the game starts.
+Make sure python is set up and python prerequisites are installed properly

+### JAR file
+Download the jar file and launch it you will be trowed in a game selection menu where you can play against other people on the same device or more importantly if you choose single player mode you will start a game vs our AI and you can try and beat it

+### Build from source
+You can also download the whole source code and run it from your favorite editor. rummicubei/src/main/java/com/gameEngine/GameEngine.java is the file you need to run to achieve the same result as the jar file

 ## Structure

-- `OurCode`: The folder containing all our code.
-- `jarFile`: The folder containing jar file of our project.
-- `Readme.txt`: Our readme in a txt format.